GhumanNavneet/DP100/labdocs/Lab08A.md

 In this lab, you'll use Azure Machine Learning to tune hyperparameters by performing multiple training runs in parallel.

-## Before You Start

-Before you start this lab, ensure that you have completed [Lab 1A](Lab01A.md) and [Lab 1B](Lab01B.md), which include tasks to create the Azure Machine Learning workspace and other resources used in this lab.

 ## Task 1: Tune Hyperparameters

 In this task, you'll run an experiment to optimize hyperparameters for model training.